RFK may be unable to withdraw his name from ballots in some swing states

 “In about 10 battleground states where my presence would be a spoiler, I'm going to remove my name, and I've already started that process and urge voters not to vote for me,” Kennedy said.

-But an NPR review finds it may not be possible for Kennedy to remove his name from ballots in some key swing states, including Nevada and Wisconsin.
+But an NPR review finds it may not be possible for Kennedy to remove his name from ballots in the majority of seven swing states: Michigan, Nevada, North Carolina and Wisconsin.

 “Every state has different procedures and deadlines with regard to ballot access and withdrawal, but the later a withdrawal happens, the harder it is for a state to remove a name from a ballot,” said David Becker, executive director of the Center for Election Innovation & Research.
 “Some states have deadlines that have passed, and many states have already begun the process of printing ballots.”